OpenBotsAI/OpenBots.Documentation/OpenBots Server/Design Documentation/Audit Log Component/AuditLogComponentDesignDocument.md

     - - The AuditLogManager will inherit IAuditLogManager and BaseManager, which inherits IManager.
       - Beyond the base class and interfaces, AuditLogManager will implement the GetAuditLogs() and ZipCsv() methods to assist AuditLogsController.
   - AuditLog Repository:
     - The AuditLogRepository will retrieve all audit logs or the details of an individual audit log.
+It will utilize the GetServiceName() and FindAllView() methods to assist the AuditLogsController and AuditLogManager.
+- Model / View Models:
   - AuditLog Data Model:
     - The AuditLog data model will be used to view details of each audit log.
 It will inherit Entity and INonAuditable.
       - Beyond the base class and interface, AuditLog will have Guid ObjectId, string ServiceName, string MethodName, string ParametersJson, string ExceptionJson, string ChangedFromJson, and string ChangedToJson.
+  - AuditLogDetails View Model
+    - The AuditLogDetailsViewModel view model will be used to view details of each audit log.
+It will inherit Entity and IViewModel<AuditLog, AuditLogDetailsViewModel>.
+      - Beyond the base class and interface, AuditLogDetailsViewModel will have Guid ObjectId, string ServiceName, string MethodName, string ParametersJson, string ExceptionJson, string ChangedFromJson, and string ChangedToJson.
+  - AuditLogsLookup View Model
+    - The AuditLogsLookupViewModel view model will be used to view the list of service names.
+      - It will have List<string> ServiceNameList>.
+  - AuditLog View Model
+    - The AuditLogViewModel view model will be used to view details of all audit logs.
+It will inherit IViewModel<AuditLog, AuditLogViewModel>.
+      - Beyond the interface, AuditLogViewModel will have string ServiceName, string MethodName, string CreatedBy, DateTime CreatedOn, Guid ObjectId, and Guid Id.

 **Sequence Diagrams**
 - [Audit Log Component Sequence Diagram](Sequence Diagrams/AuditLogComponentSequenceDiagram.png)